mzhd10/Cold-Climate-Logistics-Project/README.md

 #==================================================================================#
 #====================================CONTENT=======================================#

-The file contains an overall report of the analysis, the weather data to the cities, the analysis code and the figures of the plots made during analysis.
+The file contains the milestone-by-milestone reports of the analysis, the weather data to the cities, the analysis codes of each milestone, and the figures of the plots made during analysis.

 #==================================================================================#